qfpl/reflex-tutorial/blog/drafts/reflex/basics/dom.md

 <div class="demo" id="examples-dom-todoitem-1"></div>

+This is following some common `reflex` advice about components: start with `Dynamic`s as inputs and `Event`s as outputs.
+We'll come back to this later, and will see when to break those rules, but it's a very useful place to start.

-The simplest thing we can do with the `Event` provided by the button is to use it to modify the text we are displaying.
+If we want to see something happen when that `Event` is fired, we can use it to modify the text we are displaying.

 This gives us a marginally less boring todo item:
 ```haskell